bjornregnell/ubuntu-tweaks/outlook-as-PWA/README.md

-# Microsoft Outlook and Microsoft Teams as Progressive Web Apps
+# MS Outlook and MS Teams as Progressive Web Apps

 If you install MS Edge on Linux you can install Outlook as a PWA (progressive web app).